About the course

-MSt in Ancient Philosophy graduates usually progress to doctoral programmes, either at the faculty itself or elsewhere.
+MSt in Ancient Philosophy graduates often progress to doctoral programmes, either at the faculty itself or elsewhere.
 Some, however, have pursued non-philosophical academic careers, or careers outside academia, including banking, information technology, law, management consultancy, teaching and public service.
 The graduate destinations of the eight most recent cohorts of students are available on the MSt alumni webpages.

 The faculty aims to assist students and graduates in securing academic jobs.
 The faculty appoints a Placement Officer who, in conjunction with the Graduate Studies Assistant, runs the faculty’s placement scheme.
 The Placement Officer also helps job applicants with the preparation of their CVs, provides advice about the presentation of material in an application dossier and arranges practice interviews.